hessammehr/hessammehr.github.io/CV.md

 Jirasek, M.; Sharma, A.; Bame, J.; [Mehr, S. H. M.]{.underline}, et al.
 *ACS Cent.
 Sci.*, **2024** ([10.1021/acscentsci.4c00120](https://doi.org/10.1021/acscentsci.4c00120))

 > Tandem mass spectrometry is a formidable tool for analysing complex mixtures of unknown compounds, e.g. exoplanet samples, but pinpointing compounds of interest without extrapolating from currently known species remains a challenge.
-My contribution to this paper, the *recursive molecular assembly* ([RecursiveMA](https://github.com/hessammehr/recursiveMA)) algorithm, searches tandem MS dataset for evidence of shared molecular building blocks to differentiate complex molecules from those that are simply large.
+In this collaboration with the Cronin Group, I devised a recursive algorithm ([RecursiveMA](https://github.com/hessammehr/recursiveMA)) that searches tandem MS dataset for evidence of shared molecular building blocks, quantitatively differentiating complex molecules from those that are simply large.

 ### ▶ Digitizing chemical discovery with a Bayesian explorer for interpreting reactivity data
 [Mehr, S. H. M.]{.underline}; Caramelli, D.; Cronin, L.